morganhein/autostart.sh/USAGE.md

 ## Packages
 Package names, when defined in an `install` option for a task, are assumed to be the name used when installing that particular package.
 However, this can be overridden so that a single package name can resolve to platform/os specific package names.

-In the following example, the `golang` package name is being defined as the following packages for each installer. shoelace will resolve which installer is being used, and if package name overrides exist for that installer, resolve the actual package name to install.
+In the following example, the `golang` package name is being defined as the following packages for each installer. envy will resolve which installer is being used, and if package name overrides exist for that installer, resolve the actual package name to install.
 Notice that the package name can also include version information in it as well, as long as the installer supports it.
 ```toml
 [pkg.golang]
     apt = "golang"